tolzar/nailed-it/README.md

   their nails!
 - [ ] User can take a picture of a piece of clothing to determine a good matching nail color.
+- [X] User can select a color from the library, and choose to search for it on Amazon to purchase.

 ## Video Walkthrough